abongsjoel/react-redux-ts/README.md

   - Setup an interval for a counter (setInterval + useRef + useEffect + clearInterval)
   - Dispatch the recorder's "stop" action

+Next, I add the redux-thunk middleware, create an asynchronous action to fetch events and a reducer for the "fetch events" action.

 <!--
 ## Live Demo